i-e-b/SnivellingGit/README.md

   - url flag to set log limit
 * angle limit of branching line
 * only show complex ancestry lines on hover / select?
-* split HTML and SVG rendering
+* split HTML and SVG rendering?

 * Maybe a `git` console proxy on the page?
+* show common ancestor between two commits

 ### Goals